sweetlandj/Platibus/README.md

 ### Message Queueing Service
 An `IPluribus.IMessageQueueingService` implementation used to enqueue messages.
 The default implementation writes messaages to the filesystem and deletes them after they have been acknowledged.

+### Message Journaling Service
+An `IPluribus.IMessageJournalingService` implementation used to record copies of messages that are received, sent, and published.
+The default implementation writes messaages to the filesystem in a date-based directory hierarchy.

 ### Subscription Tracking Service
 As `IPluribus.SubscriptionTrackingService` implementation used to store and retrieve information about remote subscribers.
 The default implementation stores subscriber information on the filesystem using a file per topic.